jdon/eventastic/README.md

 # Eventastic

-This an opinionated fork of [Eventually-rs](https://github.com/get-eventually/eventually-rs).
+This is an opinionated fork of [Eventually-rs](https://github.com/get-eventually/eventually-rs).

 Eventastic enforces the use of transactions, handles idempotency and removes command handling abstractions.